kelseymh/G4CMP/README.md

 ## Building the Package

-G4CMP supports building itself with either GNU Make or CMake, and separately supports being linked into user applicated with either GNU Make (via environment variable settings) or CMake.
+G4CMP supports building itself with either GNU Make or CMake, and separately supports being linked into user applications with either GNU Make (via environment variable settings) or CMake.

 ### Building with Make